ngken0995/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication/index.md

   The EC2RoleProvider pulls credentials for a role attached to the EC2 instance that Grafana runs on.
   You can also achieve this by using the authentication method AWS SDK Default, but this option is different as it doesn't have any fallbacks.
   This option is enabled by default only in Amazon Managed Grafana.
+- `Grafana Assume Role` is a new auth type in private preview only available in Grafana Cloud.
+To gain early access to this feature, reach out to customer support and ask about enabling the `awsDatasourcesTempCredentials` feature toggle.
+With this auth provider option, Grafana Cloud customers create an AWS IAM Role which has a trust relationship to let Grafana assume that role and generate temporary credentials on it's behalf.
+Users with this option enabled will no longer need to generate secret and access keys for users.

 If necessary, you can enable or disable them if you have server configuration access.
 For more information, refer to the [`allowed_auth_providers` documentation][configure-grafana-allowed-auth-providers].

-## Assume a role
+## Assume a role (optional for all auth methods except "Grafana Assume Role")

-You can specify which IAM role to assume in the **Assume Role ARN** field.
+You can specify an IAM role to assume in the **Assume Role ARN** field.

-If this field is left blank, Grafana uses the provided credentials directly, and the associated role or user should have the required permissions.
+If this field is left blank, Grafana uses the provided credentials from the selected authentication method directly, so any permissions to access cloudwatch must be attached to the authentication method directly.
+So for example if you selected `AWS SDK Default` and attached credentials directly to the service running your Grafana instance, then those credentials will need permissions to access cloudwatch.

 If this field isn't blank, Grafana uses the provided credentials to perform an [sts:AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) call.
+In this example, the primary authentication method does not need permission to access Cloudwatch, it just needs the ability to assume a role.
+So to go back to the example where you've selected `AWS SDK Default` and attached credentials directly to the service running your Grafana instance, those credentials would only need permission to access STS not to cloudwatch directly.
+Instead you'd specify an ARN for an IAM role, and those credentials would temporarily assume them.

+With the new `Grafana Assume Role` feature, Grafana's AWS Account is the primary authenticator and will not have direct access to a your Cloudwatch resources, so an ARN to an IAM role must be specified.

 To disable this feature, refer to the [`assume_role_enabled` documentation][configure-grafana-assume-role-enabled].

-### Use an external ID
+### Use an external ID (optional for all auth methods, not possible with "Grafana Assume Role")

 To assume a role in another account that was created with an external ID, specify the external ID in the **External ID** field.

 For more information, refer to the [AWS documentation on external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

+When `Grafana Assume Role` is the selected authentication provider, Grafana is responsible for supplying and calling the external ID.
+It will be displayed on the datasource configuration page and will be unique to your account.

 ## Use a custom endpoint